SchoonerThanLater/katacoda-scenarios-1/troubleshootConnection/step3.md

 ---------------------|----------------------------------------------------
-`netstat -r` | display kernel routing information `netstat -anr`| display kernel routing table without resolving hostname/port names `netstat -h` | show all commands available for netstat
+`netstat -r` | display kernel routing information `netstat -anr`| display kernel routing table without resolving hostname/port names `netstat -h` | show all options available for netstat (this can be used for other commands as well)

 [Source](https://www.oreilly.com/library/view/centos-quick-start/9781789344875/efd03792-bf12-4401-9c17-37837441a33b.xhtml)